bespoyasov/www/README.md

 npm run build:ru
 ```

-After the build, Next exports the generated site sources into `out`.
+After the build, Next exports the generated site sources into the `out` directory.
 Then the static resources are cleaned up to contain only the media related to the current build locale.
 In the end, RSS is generated.

-The sources in `out` now can be deployed to a server.
+As a result, you will find sources for a static website in the `out` directory that can be deployed.

-## Ops
+## Devops

 For operations that aren't included in Next by default, custom `ops` scripts are used.